pablo-rojas/plant-density-mapping/README.md

 # Plant Density Mapping

-When connected to the dron run the script run.py
+When connected to the drone run the script run.py.